fei-protocol/flywheel-v2/README.md

 # Flywheel v2
-Flywheel is the mechanism by which teams can add token incentives to Fuse positions.

-Flywheel v1 has some drawbacks:
-1. Opinionated implementation (tokens per block)
-2. Compound Architecture (old solidity version and difficult repo)
-3. No customization

-Flywheel v2 should be a general architecture for token incentives which is compatible with Fuse v1, Fuse v2, and ERC-4626 broadly
+Flywheel is a general incentives architecture which can be plugged directly into other protocols and mechanisms:

-Critically, it should include customization modules such as a liquid emissions control module.
+* inside an ERC-20
+* inside a vault such as [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626)
+* inside lending markets such as [Fuse](https://app.rari.capital/fuse)

+It's modular architecture supports various kinds of reward streams:
+* per second emissions
+* dynamic emissions from other sources
+* liquid governance reward direction like Curve and Tokemak

+It also supports virtual balances and boosting via the booster module.

+Flywheel can be used to accomodate nearly any desired incentive behavior.

-## General Incentives Architecture
+## Architecture
 ![](https://i.imgur.com/k29SnsF.png)

 Incentives systems can be broken down into the following components

 ## Indexes and Claiming
-The "index" *I* tells how many rewards have accrued per staked unit since the contract start.
+The "index" tells how many rewards have accrued per staked unit since the contract start.
 This is stored on a global and per user level.

 ### Index initialization
 Start the reward stream at some unit, usually 1 * some fixed point factor.